JALK96/electrofit-ip6-paper-2025/electrofit-workspace/docs/CONC_REFACTOR.md

          instead call `genion` with explicit `-np`/`-nn` derived from the helper.
        * Keep `-neutral` optional: when `enforce_neutrality` is false, allow the user to request non-neutral setups by skipping the flag.
+       * In target mode, call genion with -np/-nn without -neutral (unless you are purposely letting    genion finish neutrality).
+       * In legacy salt mode, emit only -conc (and optionally -neutral).
    - Add logging to record: requested vs inferred counts, computed volume, resulting box vectors, and ions inserted (parse stdout from `genion`).
 Surface warnings when neutrality constraints are disabled or violated, or when `salt_concentration` or